5 Biggest Differences Between Eating and Smoking Cannabis

 Dosage:

 Commercially available edibles should have the dosage on the label.
 That helps you understand what works best for you.
-But, because the effect takes longer, you must avoid doubling up on the dosage to trigger the high.
+But, because the effect takes longer, you must avoid doubling the dosage to trigger the high.
 It is not hard to overdose on edibles.

 In homemade edibles, you must follow instructions on the cannabis ingredient.
 Recipes that include chocolate, fruit, and other flavors may hide the hashish, diesel, and skunk flavors.
-But, that should not tempt you to increase the quantity of grass.
+But that should not tempt you to increase the quantity of grass.

 Temptation:

 Edibles offer a different temptation.
-They taste so good, and who wants just one brownie or one piece of candy?
+They taste so good, and who wants just one brownie or piece of candy?
 So, users must stay aware of what they are doing with repeated use.
-If a candy is correctly labeled as having 10 milligrams of cannabis, you shouldn’t be popping one after another in your mouth.
+If candy is correctly labeled as having 10 milligrams of cannabis, you shouldn't be popping one after another in your mouth.

 In many cases, commercially sold edibles come in small packages of five or ten pieces, a caution not to indulge too much too soon.